aly23/FooterLinker/README.md

 [![License](https://img.shields.io/cocoapods/l/FooterLinker.svg?style=flat)](https://cocoapods.org/pods/FooterLinker)
 [![Platform](https://img.shields.io/cocoapods/p/FooterLinker.svg?style=flat)](https://cocoapods.org/pods/FooterLinker)

 The footer comes at the end of all the table contents and will still sticky even if the contents are less than the height of the view.
+Moreover the footer height stretch following the bounce of the table view.

 ## Demo